the-teachingRSE-project/competencies/competencies.md

 During the Paderborn workshop (deRSE23) we asked learners and novice RSEs what they would like to have learnt.
-The top five items mentioned were: testing, contributing to large projects, when or why to keep repositories private, high-quality software development, and finding a community.
+The top five items mentioned were (@derse23pad): testing, contributing to large projects, when or why to keep repositories private, high-quality software development, and finding a community.
 Those topics comprise combinations of the skills and competencies defined below.
 We will elaborate these in